 Tropical hibiscus growth rates are very impressive overall.
 A tropical hibiscus has the potential to reach heights between seven and twelve feet in just three years.

-Anyone who wants to have a big, bold plant with beautiful flowers will enjoy having a tropical hibiscus.
-These plants will turn into deciduous plants when the temperatures dip below fifty degrees Fahrenheit, though, and it’s important to keep in mind that they aren’t suitable for all climates.
+Anyone who wants to have a big, bold plant with beautiful flowers will enjoy having these plants.
+They’ll turn into deciduous plants when the temperatures dip below fifty degrees Fahrenheit, though, and it’s important to keep in mind that they aren’t suitable for all climates.

 Rose of Sharon

 Rose of Sharon is one of the most common and beloved types of hibiscus plants in the United States.
-This is a hibiscus plant that has a bit of a slower growth rate, but it should have a moderate growth rate if you’re caring for it well.
+This type has a bit of a slower growth rate, but it should have a moderate growth rate if you’re caring for it well.

 A Rose of Sharon plant can grow to a height of eight to twelve feet over time with the proper care.
 It can spread out about four to ten feet once it is mature as well.

 To get this plant to grow well, it’s going to be necessary to give it soil that drains very well.
-It’s a bit drought-tolerant, and this means that you’ll likely want to be careful not to water a Rose of Sharon too much.
+It’s a bit drought-tolerant, and this means that you’ll likely want to be careful not to water it too much.

 Potted Hibiscus Plants